nugit/CsvSplit/README.md

 # CsvSplit
-Standalone tool for CSV file splitting
+Standalone tool for CSV file splitting.
-This tool is meant for splitting CSV files that are > 1 MB.
+This tool only supports splitting CSV files that are > 1 MB.

 ## Usage